7 Fastest Ways To Start Your Healthcare Career Now

 How Much Do Medical Assistants Make?

-The Bureau of Labor Statistics reported their median salary for Medical Assistants in 2019 as $34,800, though salary will vary based on where you work and your level of experience, as well as what certification you have.
+The BLS reported their median salary for Medical Assistants in 2021 as $37,190, though salary will vary based on where you work and your level of experience, as well as what certification you have.